- Review real, recently retired test questions

 - Understand how other medical students review test questions when determining a response

-Featuring medical students interacting with NBME staff physicians, Miguel Paniagua, MD and Thomas Rebbecchi, MD, each video spotlights an example test question for an interactive discussion about how exam items are created.
+Featuring medical students interacting with NBME staff physicians, Miguel Paniagua, MD, and Thomas Rebbecchi, MD, each video spotlights an example test question for an interactive discussion about how exam items are created.
 The videos also illustrate how question authors analyze a clinical scenario when creating content for NBME exams.
-The first two episodes are now available for viewing below.
+All episodes are available for viewing below.

 To read more of this story, scroll beyond the videos.